 The sole issue to be determined by the Finney County Public Library Board of Trustees is whether the bar and the duration of the bar are clearly erroneous.
 The Board may overturn the bar, reduce the bar or uphold the bar.
 The Board of Trustees shall provide said decision in writing within 30 days of the decision.
 The decision shall be deemed the final action of the Board.

 The Finney County Public Library recognizes the importance of utilizing the assistance of volunteers to enhance and expand the quality of services offered by the Library.
 This policy is defined to build an effective volunteer management system, which ensures consistent and effective supervision and a fair and professional experience for Library volunteers.

 The Volunteer Policy shall provide a means to incorporate the skills and talents of the community to work on Library tasks and special projects that might otherwise be impossible to accomplish with only the employed staff.
 It also gives the Library the opportunity to enhance community engagement and allows volunteers to learn more about the library.

-- All interested volunteers must pass a background check performed by the Library.
+1. All interested volunteers must pass a background check, paid for by the Library.

-- Volunteers are recognized by the public as representatives of the Library and shall dress and act in a professional manner.
-The Finney County Public Library does not discriminate on the basis of race, color, religion, sex or sexual orientation, gender identity, or national origin.
+4. Volunteers are recognized by the public as representatives of the Library and shall dress and act in a professional manner.
+The Finney County Public Library does not discriminate on the basis of race, color, religion, sex, disability, age, or national origin.

-Volunteers must comply with the guidelines and procedures outlined in the Volunteer Policy/Code of Conduct (Appendix – TBD).
+Volunteers must comply with the guidelines and procedures outlined in the Volunteer Policy/Code of Conduct (Appendix B).
 They are expected to display professionalism during their time in the Library.

 Volunteers will not conduct any financial transactions.
 They do not take the place of staff, but provide supplemental or specialized services.
 Volunteers are not allowed to work at the circulation desk since all transactions are strictly confidential.